RiceTec: Basmati patent controversy

 RiceTec became widely known in the late 1990s due to an attempt by the company to patent Basmati rice.
-Basmati rice has historically been grown in India for many centuries, however neither country had ever patented the particular variety of rice.
+Basmati rice has historically been grown in Pakistan and India for many centuries, however neither country had ever patented the particular variety of rice.
 The claiming of the patent by RiceTec angered many farmers, officials, and NGOs in the region because of this act of theft of intellectual property and vowed to fight the patent, especially since the information provided to Ricetec largely came from the basmati seeds at the International Rice Research Institute in the Philippines.
 They allowed for duplicate germplasms to be stored in a seed bank in Fort Collins, Colorado.

 The patent was originally accepted by the US Patent & Trademark Office in 1997, but was officially challenged by the Indian government in 2000 and most patent claims were overturned in the US in 2002.
 Despite this, RiceTec continues to market their "Texmati" brand of rice as "long grain American Basmati", although no patents or trademarks on the title "Basmati" are currently held by the company (a current trademark is however held for "Texmati".)